Over 12 Things to Do in Phoenix with Guests – from visiting the Goldfield Ghost Town to Horseback Riding, the Tonto

 Fees are $5 per person over the age of 16, all others are FREE.

-Located in the far East Valley of Arizona, travel 27 miles north on State Highway 87 to the Bush Highway (Forest Road 204), and turn right to go an additional 4 miles.
+Located in the far East Valley of Arizona, travel 27 miles north on State Highway 87 to the Bush Highway (Forest Road 204).
+Then, turn right to go an additional 4 miles.

 The Lake is open January to December, and admission is $6 per vehicle.
-You can boat, and fish out there – but when the weather is nice the lake gets full very quickly (so it’s best to head out early in the morning!)
+You can boat, and fish out there, too!
+However, when the weather is nice the lake gets full very quickly (so it’s best to head out early in the morning!)

-They also have the Desert Belle Cruise out there which you can take – but reservations must be made in advance.
-We have done this cruise over a dozen times with family… it’s really neat in the fall or spring when the weather is cooler, or when it’s a rainy week (as the rain comes down the mountain and is absolutely gorgeous!).
+They also have the Desert Belle Cruise out there which you can take.
+However, reservations must be made in advance.
+We have done this cruise over a dozen times with family.
+It’s really neat in the fall or spring when the weather is cooler.
+Or, go when it’s a rainy week (as the rain comes down the mountain and is absolutely gorgeous!).

 A man made monument here in Phoenix, with 18 rooms and 13 fireplaces, the Mystery Castle is internationally known and recognized by Life Magazine, McCall’s, HGTV Extreme Homes & more.